fyne-io/fyne-x/README.md

-A date picker pop up which returns a [time](https://pkg.go.dev/time) object with the selected date.
+A date picker which returns a [time](https://pkg.go.dev/time) object with the selected date.

 <p  align="center"  class="align:center;margin:auto">